jorgemoralespou/lab-devconfcz24/workshop/content/15-definition-of-a-workshop.md

 ```

 **NOTE:** This custom resource does not have a `status` field as it's only the static definition of a workshop

+If you have launched the workshop `Kubernetes Fundamentals` on the other tab in your browser, you might
+see some of these capabilities, like the embedded Kubernetes console and slides, along with the terminals and editor
+that you can see in this workshop.